Wildfire explodes to third-largest in California history - NewsBreak

 “My heart is crushed by what has occurred there,” said Johns, a lifelong Greenville resident.

 About a two-hour drive south, officials said some 100 homes and other buildings burned in the fast-moving River Fire that broke out Wednesday near Colfax, a town of about 2,000.
-There was no containment and about 6,000 people were ordered to evacuate in Placer and Nevada counties, state fire officials said.
+It was 30 percent contained.
+About 6,000 people were ordered to evacuate in Placer and Nevada counties, state fire officials said.

 The three-week-old Dixie Fire was one of 100 active, large fires burning in 14 states, most in the West where historic drought has left lands parched and ripe for ignition.